asfe0001/IoT-GoodMorning/Group_Bed/README.md

-# IoT-GoodMorning: Subproject XXX
+# IoT-GoodMorning: Subproject Bed

 ## Goals of the Subproject
--Provide Analog brightness readout for IOT-Greenhouse.
+-Count Movements at Night to control strengh of Coffee in the Morning.
 Values get published on broker.
--Control a LED via inputs from Broker

 ## List of Requirements Group03
  * Publish random values to broker with Raspberry PI